 There are several things Jennifer is hoping to achieve as Creative Dance and Movement moves into the future.
 She is particularly interested in partnering with somebody to create and teach a class for children with disabilities.
 Ultimately, she would like to start a dance company for her young dancers, one made up of disabled and non-disabled dancers and that could go out to the local elementary schools to perform.
 Jennifer believes that children need to see dance and witness that all of us are dancers.

-After completing college, working for a while, and then starting a family, Jennifer needed a personal Two cute kidsoutlet and began studying dance.
+After completing college, working for a while, and then starting a family, Jennifer needed a personal outlet and began studying dance.
 As her children grew, she and her husband realized they needed to start planning for their children’s college educations.
 She is acutely aware that most children need creative opportunities and have fewer of them than perhaps ever before.
 Initially, she developed the Creative Dance and Movement program in order to bring dance into the elementary school so that all children, regardless of means, can enjoy the creativity and self-expression provided by dance.
 The pull to share dance was so strong that she decided to approach the principal at her kids’ elementary school.
 From there she got connected with other administrators and began teaching in a few different schools.

 Simultaneously, a personal dance friend was building himself a dance studio in an empty office space he owns.
 He was nearing 50 years old and wanted a place that he and others could use.
 Realizing this space would sit unused during the day, he thought a children’s dance program in the space would be perfect.
 He came to Jennifer with the idea and subsequently Creative Dance and Movement was born.
 Having expanded her program into the studio, she continues to bring dance to children eager to express themselves through movement.
 There, a variety of classes are offered to children as young as 2 1/2 years old.
 Their hope is to inspire young children to dance and find the same joy, self-expression and passion for dance as they have.
-The dance studio is a place where life-long friendships are formed and many fond childhood memories are created
+The dance studio is a place where life-long friendships are formed and many fond childhood memories are created.

 For Jennifer, running a business has been a process of jumping in with both feet and learning as she goes.
 Because of the support of friends and family and probably most of all the support of the parents who understand and appreciate what she is trying to do for their kids, the process has been magnificent.